Hyperthermic Intraperitoneal Chemotherapy (HIPEC)

 Before receiving HIPEC treatment, your doctor will remove visible tumors in the abdominal area with cytoreductive surgery (CRS).
 Once these tumors have been removed, a HIPEC treatment will be delivered to the abdomen to destroy any cancer cells that are not visible to the eye.
 This procedure typically takes between 30 and 90 minutes to complete, followed by removal of the chemotherapy and closing the incision.

-high performing GI cancer surgery
+high performing gastroenterology and GI cancer surgery

 Side effects of heated chemotherapy